DreamCom: Finetuning Text-guided Inpainting Model for Image Composition: Experiments

+The experimental results on DreamEditBench and MureCom are reported in \Cref{tab:baseline1} and \Cref{tab:baseline2}, respectively.
+For DINO and CLIP scores of foreground objects, our DreamCom achieves the highest scores, followed by ObjectStitch, PbE, and Dreamedit, respectively, which suggests that the foreground objects generated by our DreamCom is capable of preserving more details in the original foreground objects than the other methods.
+Compared with CLIP-I, DINO aims to distinguish different foreground objects with similar descriptions, capturing more details of foreground object.
+Therefore, the advantage of our method is more notable when using DINO score.
+Besides, we also find that ObjectStitch and PbE can only preserve the same semantic category instead of object details.
+Meanwhile, DreamEdit performs poorly and struggles to generate ideal results for many challenging backgrounds.

+For SSIM and LPIPS, our DreamCom also achieves comparable scores with PBE and ObjectStitch, which indicates that our DreamCom can also effectively preserve enough details in the background image.
+In contrast, due to mask dilation, DreamEdit fails to retain the background, leading to significant variations in the background.

+In the user study, the average rankings are presented in \Cref{tab:user_study}.
+Our DreamCom secures the highest average ranking in both compatibility and fidelity.
+In comparison, methods like PbE and ObjectStitch are ranked similarly, but significantly lower than DreamCom.
+DreamEdit is ranked the lowest, mainly because of its sensitivity to different initialization methods and unstable iterative procedure.

-The visual comparison is shown in Figure \ref{fig:visual_comparison}.
-We show the background image with bounding box, one reference image of the subject, the generated composite images from DreamEdit, ObjectStitch, PbE, and our method.
-We observe that the results generated by PbE and ObjectStitch are realistic with the foreground objects belonging to the same semantic category as the subject.
-However, for the subjects with rich details, the generated foreground objects are very unlike the subject, with many appearance and textual details altered.
-For DreamEdit, it performs reasonably well in relatively simpler backgrounds (row 3, 4, 6).
-However, in the case of more challenging backgrounds, Dreamedit exhibits significant limitations and struggles to achieve desired changes (row 1, 2, 5, 7, 9).
-Our approach can not only achieve results that are more similar to the reference, preserving more colors, patterns and textures (row 1-3, 8, 9), but also exhibit better adaptability to more challenging backgrounds.
-The poses of generated foregrounds are more geometrically and semantically compatible with the background, enhancing the overall coherence in complex background settings (row 5, 6, 7).
+In \Cref{fig:visual_comparison}, we compare the generated composite images from DreamEdit, ObjectStitch, PbE, and our DreamCom.
+We observe that the generated composite images from PbE and ObjectStitch only preserve the semantic category of the foreground object in reference image, while ignoring the appearance and textual details.
+Besides, they are more susceptible to the pose of single reference image~(row 1, with the reference image depicting a soaring goose), and the shapes of the generated objects may be distorted~(row 3, 7).
+For DreamEdit, it performs reasonably well in relatively simpler backgrounds~(row 2).
+However, in the case of more challenging backgrounds, DreamEdit struggles to generate desired composite images~(row 3, 6, 8).
+And it is highly vulnerable to the quality of object mask extraction during iterations, which consequently leads to deteriorating results(row 5, 7).
+Our approach not only preserves the appearance and textual details of the foreground objects~(especially row 2, 4, 5, 8), but also exhibits better adaptability~(pose and boundary) to more challenging backgrounds~(row 4, 6, 7, 8).
+Therefore, DreamCom can better balance foreground preservation and foreground-background compatibility, generating more realistic composite images.